 Your home is one of your most valuable investments, so it’s important to take care of it.
 That means more than just cleaning and tidying up.
 To keep your home in top condition, you should give it a thorough inspection and maintenance; some areas at least once a year, others monthly.
-This may sound like a lot of work, but it doesn’t have to be.
+This includes Googling AC replacement and installation services in your area.
+It may sound like a lot of work, but it doesn’t have to be.
 By breaking down the task into smaller, manageable parts, you can easily get everything done without feeling overwhelmed.

 Here are a few major areas to consider.